-- 17 (1) An applicant for a third class power engineer's certificate of qualification must - (a) hold a second class marine engineer (motor) certificate of competency, or - (b) hold a fourth class power engineer's certificate of qualification or a standardized fourth class power engineer's certificate of qualification and have been employed, while in possession of a fourth class power engineer's certificate of qualification, for a period of not less than - (i) 12 months as a power engineer in a position requiring a fourth class power engineer's certificate of qualification in a power plant that is fourth class plant, third class plant, second class plant or first class plant; - (ii) 24 months as a chief engineer, shift engineer or assistant shift engineer of a fourth class heating plant, or - (iii) 36 months as a chief engineer of a fourth class plant other than a power plant or a heating plant. - (iv) to (vi) Repealed.
+- 17 (1) An applicant for a third class power engineer's certificate of qualification must - (a) hold a marine engineer (motor) certificate of competency of second class or higher, or - (b) hold a fourth class power engineer's certificate of qualification or a corresponding Canadian credential, and have been employed, while in possession of that certificate or credential, for a period of not less than - (i) 12 months as a power engineer in a position requiring a fourth class power engineer's certificate of qualification in a power plant that is fourth class plant, third class plant, second class plant or first class plant, - (ii) 24 months as a chief engineer or shift engineer of a fourth class heating plant or a fourth class power plant, or - (iii) 36 months as - (A) a chief engineer or shift engineer of a fourth class plant other than a power plant or a heating plant, or - (B) a shift engineer of a third class plant other than a power plant or a heating plant. - (iv) to (vi) Repealed.
 [B.C.
 Reg.
 134/2009, s.
-22 (a).] - (2) If an applicant has successfully completed a third class power engineering course that has been approved by a provincial safety manager, the required periods of employment referred to in subsection (1) (b) (i) to (iii) are reduced by 6 months. - (3) If an applicant holds an engineering degree, the required periods of employment for the positions and types of plants set out in subsection (1) (b) (i) to (iii) are reduced by 6 months. - (4) Despite subsection (1) (b), an individual may apply for a third class power engineer's certificate of qualification if the individual - (a) holds a diploma issued after completing a 2 year full time day program in third class power engineering that has been approved by a provincial safety manager, and
+22 (a).] - (2) If an applicant has successfully completed a third class power engineering course that has been approved by a provincial safety manager, the required periods of employment referred to in subsection (1) (b) (i) to (iii) are reduced by 6 months. - (3) If an applicant holds an engineering degree, the required periods of employment for the positions and types of plants set out in subsection (1) (b) (i) to (iii) are reduced by 6 months. - (4) Despite subsection (1) (b), an individual may apply for a third class power engineer's certificate of qualification if the individual - (a) holds a diploma issued after completing a 2 year full time day program in third class power engineering that has been approved by a provincial safety manager, and - (b) has been employed for at least 6 months in a power plant that has a boiler capacity of not less than 100 m.

-- (b) has been employed for at least 6 months in a power plant that has a boiler capacity of not less than 100 m^2 . - (5) A one time 3 month credit towards the qualifying time requirement specified in subsection (4) (b) will be granted to applicants who have received boiler plant computer simulation training at an educational or vocational facility approved by a provincial safety manager.
+(5) A one-time 3 month credit towards the qualifying time requirement specified in subsection (4) (b) will be granted to applicants who have received boiler plant computer simulation training at an educational or vocational facility approved by a provincial safety manager.

-'''

 [am.
 B.C.
 Regs.
 475/2004, Sch.
 4, s.
 3; 134/2009, s.
 22; 45/2017, Sch.
 4, s.
-4.]

-'''
+4; 170/2018, Sch.
+2,